flokleiser/nextjs-flo/README.md

 ## Currently working on:

+### Navbar second version
+- [ ] Make second version without hover-path
+- [ ] Decide on if i will use that or the first version

 ### Pages
 - [ ] Maybe add some more whileInView animations?
 - [ ] Make suspense work in projects